aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 In the following module, you will complete the outcomes listed below:

-1. Use the Rancher App Catalog to deploy Longhorn and NeuVector
+1. Use the Rancher App Catalog to deploy Longhorn, NeuVector, and Monitoring.
-2. Explore features of Longhorn and NeuVector.
+2. Explore features of Longhorn, NeuVector, and Monitoring.

 ---